HypothesisWorks/hypothesis/docs/database.rst

 directory.
 You can override this by setting the :obj:`~hypothesis.settings.database_file` setting, or with the ``HYPOTHESIS_DATABASE_FILE`` environment variable.

-There is also a legacy sqlite3 based format.
-This is mostly still supported for compatibility reasons, and support will be dropped in some future version of Hypothesis.
-If you use a database file name ending in .db, .sqlite or .sqlite3 that format will be used instead.

 --------------------------------------------
 Upgrading Hypothesis and changing your tests
 --------------------------------------------